 The irony is that investors certainly could view U.S. commercial real estate as more expensive and avoid it, but conversely and more importantly, it’s likely viewed as a safer and less volatile investment.
 At the same time Costello notes, investors still have big commercial real estate allocations that need to be filled.
 So, while immediate concern over the recent turmoil in China is inevitable, the experts to whom Connect Media spoke with say the odds of U.S. commercial real estate markets coming down with the flu as a result are a bit unfounded.

-Tags: Acquisition, anaheim, atlanta, Boston, Broker, CBRE Capital Markets, charles dunn company, chicago, China, condos, connect classroom, connect media, dallas, Denver, Development, downtown los angeles, Economy, Featured Company: Hunt Mortgage Group, greenland usa, houston, london, los angeles, Manhattan, metropolis, miami, New York City, One Beverly Hills, pasadena, residential, Retail, san francisco, san jose, seattle, singapore, W Hotels & Resorts, westside los angeles
+Tags: Acquisition, anaheim, atlanta, Boston, Broker, CBRE Capital Markets, charles dunn company, chicago, China, Condominium, connect classroom, connect media, dallas, Denver, Development, downtown los angeles, Economy, Featured Company: Hunt Mortgage Group, greenland usa, houston, london, los angeles, Manhattan, metropolis, miami, New York City, One Beverly Hills, pasadena, residential, Retail, san francisco, san jose, seattle, singapore, W Hotels & Resorts, westside los angeles